-Some of the complications that could result in a transfer include the following:
+Some of the changes that could result in a transfer include the following:

 - You want stronger pain relief like an epidural, which is only available in hospitals.

 - You or your baby need extra observation, care or treatment during labour.
-(NICE, 2014)
+(Birthplace in England Collaborative Group, 2011; NICE, 2014)